 Digestive Issues and Sex

 Digestive issues can complicate your life in many ways, one of which can be your sex life.
 With IBS, there’s a lot of unpredictability.
 There’s the pain, the diarrhea, the running to the bathroom, and the uncomfortable constipation to deal with.
 The reality of your digestive health can make you feel less than sexy.
-The good news is there are ways to manage your IBS and creative ways to have a fulfilling intimate life.
+The good news is there are ways to manage your IBS and sex life, and find creative ways to have a fulfilling intimate life.

 A major part of having a fulfilling sex life is making sure you are honest and communicative with your partner.
 It’s important to make sure that your partner understands that you might have special needs or boundaries during sex that make you feel safe.
-Honest communication can not only keep you comfortable, but can lead to deeper intimacy and a more active and robust sex life!
+Honest communication can not only keep you comfortable but can lead to deeper intimacy and more active and robust sex life!
 If your partner isn’t receptive to your needs, it might be time to try couples counseling.
 Your needs are valid!

 It’s also important to remember that just like your IBS symptoms, there will probably be ebbs and flows with your sex drive.
 When you’re having a flare-up, you might not feel any sex drive at all.
 Who could blame you?
 If you’re up for it, those times might be when some cuddling or a gentle massage might come into play.
 Sometimes just lying together on the couch can make you feel closer.